 To meet the application deadline, you must also meet the transcript deadline, which is 14 calendar days after the school's deadline for your AMCAS application.

-After AMCAS has received both your application and all of your required official transcripts, the verification process takes about 6 weeks.
+After the AMCAS program has received both your application and all of your required official transcripts, the verification process takes about 6 weeks.

 What recourse do I have for missed deadlines?